avabs/avabs.github.io/AZ-204/Module 1 : Serverless Application/create_serverless_application.md

 - **Azure Blob Storage** is a solution to store unstructured data which can be appended as well.
 Useful for log files which is being constantly appended.
 Blob Storage is great at storing text or binary files.

 - In an **Azure Cosmos DB**, a container is used to store a variety of user-generated entities, also called items.

+#### Durable functions
+- Unlike Functions, Durable functions operates in stateful environment.
+  - Event driven code e.g. can wait asynchronously for events and perform task in response
+  - Can be chained together and be ordered
+  - Has orchestration function, which manages workflws (directly coded)
+    - Functions could be both sync and async
+    - state preserve and resource saving is done when function seats idle/waits

+- Functions Types
+  - Client functions are the entry point for creating an instance of a Durable Functions orchestration.
+They can run in response to an event from many sources, such as a new HTTP request arriving, a message being posted to a message queue, an event arriving in an event stream.
+You can write them in any of the supported languages.

+  - Orchestrator functions describe how actions are executed, and the order in which they are run.
+You write the orchestration logic in code (C# or JavaScript).

+  - Activity functions are the basic units of work in a durable function orchestration.
+An activity function contains the actual work performed by the tasks being orchestrated.

+####